percona/percona-server-mongodb-operator/source/operator.rst

      - Pause/resume: setting it to ``true`` gracefully stops the cluster, and setting it to ``false`` after shut down starts the cluster back.

+   * - unmanaged
+     - boolean
+     - ``false``
+     - Unmanaged site in :ref:`cross-site replication<operator-replication>`:
+       setting it to ``true`` forces the Operator to run the cluster in unmanaged state - nodes do not form replica sets, operator does not control TLS certificates

    * - crVersion
      - string
      - ``{{{release}}}``